 - Sprinkle Generously: After washing the spot with soap and water, pour enough baking soda on the fresh spot you want to treat.
 Ensure that the solution provider covers the area fully.

 - Let It Sit: Let the baking soda soak for some time or for the entire night.
-It takes the water and decomposes the smell The product absorbs the moisture and also decomposes the smell.
+It takes the water and decomposes the smell.
+The product absorbs the moisture and also decomposes the smell.

-- Vacuum the Area: Once the time has passed scrub it with a brush or vacuum up the baking soda.
+- Vacuum the Area: Once the time has passed, scrub it with a brush or vacuum up the baking soda.
 It is recommended that the uncompounded or raw odor should have been reduced or even minimized from the produced item.

 Baking soda is one of the best remedies for handling the smell of urine and is completely safe for most carpet materials.